kingdonb/cdcongitopscon2023-slides/slides.md

 * I don't want to do pointer math at all
 * Could not figure out how do:
   * Wasm as library
-* I spent some time on this, couldn't figure unfortunately
+* I spent some time on this, couldn't make it work in Ruby unfortunately

 # Ruby and Wasm lib

-* I need string return values
+* I need string params and return values
-* Reverted to WASI
+* Reverted to WASI for this
-* We can parse the output 👍
+* We can parse the output, pass in fs dir
-* Now let's try to solve a real problem
+* Now let's try to solve a real problem with some Wasm in Ruby!

 # What is Spin?

+* My first entrypoint to Wasm
+* Great docs about Ruby capabilities, references to relevant projects + docs
-* "Serverless" framework
+* "Serverless" - compose Wasms + run
-* Test locally
+* Test locally, no Kubernetes needed, no "linking" - works like controller/router

 # What is Spin?